heartshare/yii2-word-count-widget/README.md

 Yii2-Word-Count-Widget
 ======================
-Display a word or character count, including or excluding spaces for any field
+Display character count and/or word count on any text field or textarea field.

 <!--
 Installation